EMMA Help Topics

 File Uploading and Storage

 There are actually two parts to this step, which is why you may see status values in the Storage Status column behave a little unexpectedly.
 The first part is handled by the EMMA client that runs in your web browser which performs the upload-to-cache part.
-The second part is managed by the EMMA server to
+The second part is managed by the EMMA server.

 The first part is handled by the EMMA client that runs in your web browser which perform the actual "upload" in groups of five.
 As they are uploaded to cloud cache storage, their respective entry in the Storage Status column will change.